-Consistent blooms, divine fragrance and appealing glossy green leaves characterize one of the best known scented flowering plants around.
+Consistent blooms, divine fragrance, and appealing glossy green leaves characterize one of the best known scented flowering plants around.
 Jasmine plants speak to the exotic and call to mind sunny days and warm sultry nights.
 The best blooms occur on plants that have been well cared for and fed routinely.
-But what to feed jasmine?
-Learn the secrets to thriving floral plants and how to fertilize jasmine properly.
+What to feed jasmine though?
+Learn the secrets to thriving floral plants and how to fertilize jasmine properly here.

 Jasmine fertilizing time is spring or late winter if you live in a mild climate.
-The goal is to give the plant the nutrients needed for foliar formation, healthy roots and pest and disease resistance, and, of course, flowering.
+The goal is to give the plant the nutrients needed for foliar formation, healthy roots, and pest/disease resistance, and, of course, flowering.
 Phosphorus is the macro-nutrient responsible for fruiting and flowering production in plants.

 True jasmine, or Jasminum officinale, should not be confused with star jasmine.
 The true jasmines are the plants with the heavenly scent.
 Proper feeding will enhance the heady scent and help the plant produce a profusion of the aromatic blooms.

 How to Fertilize Jasmine

 There are a couple of methods for fertilizing jasmines.
 Plants in a rich organic growing medium rarely need extra nutrients added to the soil, and adding compost to the top of a container once or twice a year will help keep a healthy and nutritious amount of organic material in the container.

 If you choose to use chemical fertilizers on your container grown jasmine, it is true with plants that there can be too much of a good thing.
 It is important to make a note on chemical fertilizer salts and their build up.
 Excess fertilizer deposits salts in soil, which can burn roots and actually cause harm to the plant.